-SBS-modified bituminous membranes are normally designed for application only on Flat or Low Slope structural roof decks and come in a variety of thicknesses and surface finishes.
+SBS-modified bituminous membranes are fabricated as rolled sheets and, when specified for use on roofs, are normally designed for application only on Flat or Low Slope structural roof decks and come in a variety of thicknesses and surface finishes.
 They may be reinforced with different materials (each reinforcement material exhibiting particular properties and offering different benefits), and may each be applied in one or more ways.